bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Pay me some money please, yeah.
 So I think we do probably do need a market model at least a little bit for that to work.

-Audience: Sorry, aren't the time blocks a fingerprint as well?
+[Audience]: Sorry, aren't the time blocks a fingerprint as well?

-Adam Gibson: The good question, but I think not because we're going to join the anonymity set of Electrum and Core and other wallets like JoinMarket who put the most recent block or the most recent block minus three or whatever it is, you know.
+The good question, but I think not because we're going to join the anonymity set of Electrum and Core and other wallets like JoinMarket who put the most recent block or the most recent block minus three or whatever it is, you know.

-Audience: So we would just have to broadcast the transaction as soon as the time block expires.
+[Audience]: So we would just have to broadcast the transaction as soon as the time block expires.
 If we wait a long time...

-Adam Gibson: I've got you should definitely, yeah, it would be a little bit bad, a little bit late, but I mean that's not gonna be a big deal.
+I've got you should definitely, yeah, it would be a little bit bad, a little bit late, but I mean that's not gonna be a big deal.
 You're gonna have to stay online, right, to broadcast them at those times.
 Well yeah, that's a fair point, that they could end up being a little bit delayed and therefore theoretically they look weird.
 Fair point, Yeah, depending on if you're online or not.

 ### Offchain oncahin privacy bleed is cool but ...

 Off-chain, on-chain privacy bleed is cool.
 Do people follow what I'm talking about there?
 That was a bit of a weird phrase I used there.